PARENTS, ALUMNI, FRIENDS and SUPPORTERS

-If you have any questions about this notice please contact the Development Director, Phillip Rothwell, whose contact details are firstname.lastname@example.org or 01926 776402.
-If the Development Director is not available, you can contact the Development Office on 01926 776400, email@example.com and Warwick School, Myton Road, Warwick, CV34 6PP in relation to any of the matters set out in this document.
+If you have any questions about this notice please contact the Foundation Director of Philanthropy, Susie Carr, whose contact details are email@example.com or 01926 776402.
+If the Director of Philanthropy is not available, you can contact the Development Office on 01926 735400, firstname.lastname@example.org and Warwick Independent Schools Foundation, Myton Road, Warwick, CV346PP in relation to any of the matters set out in this notice.

 What is personal information?

-This includes your contact details, your relationship with the School and financial information.
+This includes your contact details, your relationship with the Foundation and financial information.

-What personal information does the School hold about you and how is this obtained?
+What personal information does the Foundation hold about you and how is this obtained?

-We receive information about you from other teams within the School but only where this is relevant to our work.
+We receive information about you from other teams within the Foundation but only where this is relevant to our work.
+We obtain information from school records about when you attended one of the Foundation schools, if you are a current or former parent of a pupil at our schools, and if you have interacted with our schools by attending events or volunteered for initiatives such as careers support.
 We hold a specific database with information about alumni, parents, staff, former parents, former staff and other supporters.

 You provide us with information about yourself during the course of our relationship with you.
 For example, when you sign up to receive communications from us or order tickets for events.